DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

+* Version update to 5.0.1
+- fixed density(NA) bug in clustering step

 * Version update to 5.0.0
 - introduced CNA.type 'AMP' (TCN>=2*ploidy + 1)
 - do not use ChrX/Y for round/full ploidy determination